Home

 • Are the 'midpoint' between customers and operations (under delivering); between customers and accounting (looking for payment); between customers and the sales representatives (over promising).

-• Need to learn to turn off all the background 'noise' and keep their focus on the reason that they are employed: to provide outstanding service to the customer, to accurately predict the customer's need, and to consistently and reliably deliver on that need (sometimes they just need to focus on the customer service scripts; that is, the policies and practices of your organization delivered with customer focused messaging).
+• Need to learn to turn off all the background 'noise' and keep their focus on the reason that they are employed: to provide outstanding service to the customer, to accurately predict the buyer's need, and to consistently and reliably deliver on that need.

 Customer Value Creation

-Customer value creation will help you to deliver outstanding service.
-To create value, first develop a customer service test or survey to learn more about what your customers want and need.
+The strength of your efforts on customer value creation will help you to deliver outstanding service.
+To create value, first develop a customer service test or survey to learn more about what your buyerss want and need.

 Amazing customer service will come from first setting standards or service objectives, then providing customer service training to ensure those objectives are met and achievable, and rewarding employees who exceed the objectives.
 Develop customer service tips and strategies for your staff.